Sustainability Tips

 • Utilize farmer’s markets since they do not tend to use as many plastics and you get fresh non-processed foods, plus free samples!

-• Look for non-perishables packaged in paper, metal, or glass, and avoid plastic and styrofoam packaging in general when shopping
+• Look for non-perishables packaged in paper, metal, or glass, and avoid plastic and styrofoam packaging in general when shopping.

-• Check out this list of sustainable grocery stores
+• Check out this list of sustainable grocery stores around Chicagoland.

-• Imperfect Foods is a great service for getting fresh fruits and vegetables that would otherwise be thrown out due to appearance
+• Imperfect Foods is a great service for getting fresh fruits and vegetables that would otherwise be thrown out due to appearance.

 Clothes Shopping

-• Instead, consider these alternatives in sustainable fashion:
+• Consider these alternatives in sustainable fashion:

-• Avoid Amazon shopping when you can!
+• Avoid Amazon shopping when you can.
 They wrap everything in single-use plastic

 • If you’re going to shop on Amazon, select the Amazon Day shipping option so they use less packaging materials.

-• And check out Amazon Second Chance for some sustainable options
+• And check out Amazon Second Chance for some sustainable options.

 • For a special event, consider borrowing clothes from a friend/family member or renting clothing instead of buying.
-Check out Rent the Runway for more info
+Check out Rent the Runway for more info.

 Other Sustainable Shopping Items

-• Trade your plastic zip bags for reusable silicone bags like Stashers
+• Trade your plastic zip bags for reusable silicone bags like Stashers.

-• Try plastic-free, compostable lip balms from Poppy and Pout
+• Try plastic-free, compostable lip balms from Poppy and Pout.

 • For plastic-free toilet paper packaging Who Gives a Crap?

-• For sustainable cleaning products, shop at Blueland
+• For sustainable cleaning products, shop at Blueland.

 • Need deodorant?
-Here’s a compostable option from Ethique
+Here’s a compostable option from Ethique.

-• Use eco-friendly bamboo toothbrushes, which can be found at places like Walgreens
+• Use eco-friendly bamboo toothbrushes, which can be found at places like Walgreens.

-Sustainable Companies That Are Making it Easier to Live Eco-Friendly
+Sustainable Companies That Are Making it Easier to Live Eco-Friendly: